A fairly placid cat, the affectionate and sweet Burmilla is easy to get along with and requires minimal care.

 The Burmilla is a fairly placid cat.
-She tends to be an easy cat to get along with, requiring minimal care.
+They tend to be an easy cat to get along with, requiring minimal care.
 The Burmilla is affectionate and sweet and makes a good companion.

 Burmillas are good climbers and jumpers and should have cat trees and perches.
-The Burmilla is a sturdy, stocky cat and you might have to watch her weight carefully, particularly if she does not get enough exercise.
-Modify her nutrition if you need to do so.
+The Burmilla is a sturdy, stocky cat and you might have to watch their weight carefully, particularly if they do not get enough exercise.

 While Burmillas are placid cats, they also love their daily playtime.
 They love being adored by their parents and having their stomach rubbed and being petted.
 A daily petting session is a must for any Burmilla.

 The Burmilla must be brushed daily to remove the loose and dead hairs from the coat.
-The brushing can be incorporated with her playtime.
+Brushing can be incorporated with playtime.

 The Burmilla is rarely seen.
 In Britain, it is still an experimental breed, and it is not yet accepted by the major registries in the United States.